mlinxfeld/terraform-oci-microservice/README.md

 {"message": {"Result": "[2, \"Second Customer\"]"}}
 ```

-If we want to select all of the records we should remove cust_id section:
+If we want to select all of the records from the table we need to remove cust_id section:

 ```
 [opc@terraform-server terraform-oci-microservice]$ curl -k -X GET https://bh6fdgwzzzs5ktzlre62b6pq7m.apigateway.us-ashburn-1.oci.customer-oci.com/v1/customers